Reticulated giraffe: Distribution and habitat

 Reticulated giraffes historically occurred widely throughout Northeast Africa.
-Their favored habitats are savannas, woodlands, seasonal floodplains, and rainforests.
+Their favored habitats are acacia-dotted savannas, arid woodlands, seasonal floodplains, as well as semi-deserts, steppes and open forest.
+Today, they are most commonly found within Kenya, in parks such as Meru National Park, Samburu National Reserve, and generally around the northern side of Mount Kenya.
+Additionally, they have been observed as far as Habaswein, Mnazini and Wajir, as well as in Tsavo East National Park.

 Ecology

-Reticulated giraffes are diel meaning they are active during the day and the night.
-They are most active during the early and late parts of the day due to their warmer environment.
+Reticulated giraffes are diel, meaning they are active during the day and the night.
+They are most active during the early and late parts of the day, such as dawn, dusk and midnight, due to their warmer environment, a habit that may also be described as crepuscular.
 Their sleep patterns are usually short, consisting of no more than a couple hours at a time typically standing up.
 The home range of a G. reticulata is nonexclusive and usually overlapping with other individuals or groups.
 These home ranges include both males and females and vary in size depending on food resources, gender, and water availability.
 There is no evidence of territorial behavior between G. reticulata.

 Diet and foraging habits

-The Reticulated giraffe is a herbivore feeding on leaves, shoots, and shrubs.
-They spend most of their day feeding, roughly 13 hours/day.
-They are ruminant mammals, also known as hindgut fermentation, which complements their high fiber diet.
+The reticulated giraffe is a herbivore feeding on leaves, shoots, and shrubs.
+Their blue tongue, up to 30 cm long, is used to strip the branches of acacia trees, their primary food source.
+They spend most of their day feeding, roughly 13 hours/day, eating up to 34 kg of food per day.
+They are ruminant mammals, also known as foregut fermentation, which complements their high fiber diet.
 The only competition for food resources G. reticulata encounters is elephants (Proboscidea).

 Social behavior

-Reticulated giraffes can typically be seen in groups of 3-9, but there are instances of lone individuals.
+Reticulated giraffes can typically be seen in groups of 3–9, but there are instances of lone individuals.
 Kinship between females typically drives a group.
+These groups are often mother-child groups.
 Females are known to share protection of other young during predation.

 Reproduction

 Females display reproductive receptivity by emitting odor from their vaginal area and hindparts.
 The estrous cycle of a female is about 15 days.
-A male can enhance this scent by curling it's lip which assists in bringing the odor to the vomeronasal organ of the giraffe.
+A male can enhance this scent by curling its lip which assists in bringing the odor to the vomeronasal organ of the giraffe.
 Dominant males will guard estrus females from other competing males.
 When the male is ready to breed, he notifies the female by tapping the female's hindleg with his foreleg or by resting his head on the females back.
-Post-reproduction there is no long term bonds between males and females.
+Post-reproduction there is no long term bond between males and females.

-The gestation period of G. reticulata is on average 445-457 days, producing one offspring.
+The gestation period of G. reticulata is on average 445–457 days, producing one offspring.
 The occasion of producing two offspring is rare but documented.
-The female will give birth standing up, and the offspring will stand up anywhere between 5-20 minutes post-birth.
-Weaning age of the young varies anywhere between 6-17 months, and independence occurs at 2 years old.
+The female will give birth standing up, and the offspring will stand up anywhere between 5–20 minutes post-birth.
+Weaning age of the young varies anywhere between 6–17 months, and independence occurs at 2 years old.